michael-lowry/aake-debug-tools/README.md

 ## Detailed discussion
 ### Background
-In the Automic Web Interface (AWI), the _Automation Engine Management_ /  _Processes and Utilization_ view of the _Administration_ perspective lists the details of AE server processes, including:
+In the Automic Web Interface (AWI), the view _Administration_ → _Automation Engine Management_ →  _Processes and Utilization_ lists the details of AE server processes, including:
 * AE process name, (WP001, CP005, etc.)
 * Process type (WP, CP, JWP, JCP, or REST)
 * Process role, (Primary, Output, Resources, Dialog, Authentication, Index, Performance, Utility, etc.)
 * Pod/host name, e.g., wp-0-7b895f69dd-xmnrb
 * etc.

-When viewing an AAKE cluster using K9s or `kubectl` however, only the pod name is visible.
-The remaining details are not available to the cluster.
-This makes troubleshooting difficult, perticularly when the AWI is unavailable or not responsive.
+When viewing the pods of an AAKE cluster using K9s or `kubectl` however, only the pod names are visible.
+The remaining details such as AE process name, type, and role, are not available to the cluster.
+This makes troubleshooting difficult, perticularly in situations wherein the AWI is unavailable or nonresponsive.
 I developed the AAKE Debug Tools to address this gap in functionality.

 ### Components
 The package consists of: